jaydanurwin/gatsby-starter-material-business-markdown/content/posts/how-to-set-up-chromebook-for-web-development/index.md

 ## Install Visual Studio Code

+1. Go to the website for [Visual Studio Code](https://code.visualstudio.com/)
+2. Download the .deb package
+3. Open your downloads folder
+4. Right Click on the .deb package
+5. Install with Linux(Beta)

+It should install and you'll see a Visual Studio Icon in your apps drawer! 🙌🏼

-Here are some of our favorite VSCode Extensions!
+Here are some of my favorite VSCode Extensions!

 * [Material Theme](https://store.google.com/us/product/pixel_slate?hl=en-US)
 * [Material Icon Theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme)